KimbaWLion/DiscordBaseballBot/README.md

   * Starting a new project, only a readme.
 Goal #1 is to get this to post to a discord server of my choosing.

 # Buglog
+* 4-28-18
+  * ~~Infinite loop on offdays.
+The bot doesn't search for new URLs after offdays, making the bot get stuck in an infinite loop and not search for the next days' games.~~
+    * 4-28-18 - fixed, added a break out based on the current date
+  * ~~TEAM_CODE exists in more than one directory on the index page.  'pit' (TEAM_CODE for pittsburgh) exists int he directory 'pitchers', breaking the bot.~~
+    * 4-28-18 - fixed, now the bot searches for TEAM_CODE+'mlb', not just the TEAM_CODE, fixing this issue
+  * ~~After the 3rd out of an inning, the bot lags behind for the rest of the game.~~
+    * 4-28-18 - The global linescore status was not being initialized correctly at the end of an inning because of the new runnerOnBaseStatus fields that I added.
+I added in more initializations and now it works fine :)
 * 3-8-18
   * ~~MLB.com changed how they use `runner_on_base_status` in the linescore.
 Before it used to be a number 0-7 that said whether there were men on the bases, where 1 meant man on first, 3 meant man on third, 4 meant men on first and second, and 7 mean bases loaded.
 Now there are attributes `runner_on_1b`, `runner_on_2b`, and `runner_on_3b`, which lists which player_id is on each bag.~~
     * I fixed this by calling tracking runner_on_1b instead of runner_on_base_status
-  * The urls are not splitting anymore by '\n'.
-I have no clue why, but it's messing with actually finding the URLs of the game, and splitting by a single space (' ') doesn't seem to be working.
+  * ~~The urls are not splitting anymore by '\n'.
+I have no clue why, but it's messing with actually finding the URLs of the game, and splitting by a single space (' ') doesn't seem to be working.~~
-    * I should use beautiful soup to parse out the HTML
+    * ~~I should use beautiful soup to parse out the HTML~~
+    * 4-28-18 - I used BeautifulSoup to parse it out and it works :)
 * 8-26-17
   * If a game event happens but there is no RBI, bot does not post an emoji about a run scored.
 An example of this is if a wild pitch scores a runner.
 The gameEvents JSON has "score: T", and I should try to find a way to use that to post when there are runs scored, not just when there are RBIs
 * 5-8-17